adam-dziedzic/adam-dziedzic.github.io/_posts/2018-04-29-cognitive-databases.md

 icon: icon-html
 ---

-## Notes on papers: [https://arxiv.org/find/cs/1/au:+Shmueli_O/0/1/0/all/0/1](cognitive databases), that is on using embeddings to extend Relational Query Processing.
+## Notes on papers: [cognitive databases](https://arxiv.org/find/cs/1/au:+Shmueli_O/0/1/0/all/0/1), that is on using embeddings to extend Relational Query Processing.

 ## General idea